Treatment for abnormal cervical cells

 - cold coagulation

 A small probe is used to freeze the abnormal cells on the cervix.
-You may be given a local anaesthetic but often this is not needed.
-During the treatment you will hear a hissing noise from the gas used to cool the probe.
-You may have a slight stinging feeling or period-like pain while the probe is touching the cervix.
+You may be given a local anaesthetic, but often this is not needed.

 You may feel fine after your treatment.
-But some people feel slightly unwell for a few hours after the local anaesthetic.
+But you may feel slightly unwell for a few hours after the local anaesthetic.
 It is a good idea to have the day off work, in case you need to go home and rest.
 You may want to arrange someone to help you home.

 You may have some period-like pains for a few hours after the treatment.
 Some bleeding or discharge after treatment is normal.
 This usually stops within 4 weeks, but may last up to 6 weeks.
 The bleeding should not be heavier than a moderate period and should get steadily lighter.